kpatel531/diamond-whatsapp-bot/README.md

 ## Overview

-The Solitaire Lab Diamond WhatsApp Chatbot is a Node.js application that interacts with users over WhatsApp to assist them with diamond inquiries.
+The Diamond WhatsApp Chatbot is a Node.js application that interacts with users over WhatsApp to assist them with diamond inquiries.
 The chatbot can handle customer queries about diamond specifications, pricing, availability, and more.

 ## Features

 - **Automated Responses:** Quickly respond to common diamond-related inquiries.
 - **Search Diamonds:** Customers can search for diamonds by specifications.
 - **Pricing and Availability:** Provide real-time information on diamond pricing and availability.
-- **Seamless Integration:** Integrates with Solitaire Lab's backend to fetch and display diamond information.
+- **Seamless Integration:** Integrates with backend to fetch and display diamond information.
 - **User-Friendly Interface:** Simple and intuitive chat interface for customers.

 ## Getting Started